 La Karavana is a bus with a story to tell

 We like to think of our bus as a he.
 He was born in 1976 in England, then used for public transport around Doncaster, later the South of England.
-In 2000 he belonged to Simon, whose father was the first bus driver in the UK to drive a bus with one arm missing.
-We like to believe he drove ours too.
+In 2000 he belonged to Simon, whose father was the first bus driver in the UK to drive a (our?!) bus with one arm missing.
+How cool is that.
+If that wasn’t already reason enough to buy this beatiful beast… Will you be writing history as well?

 1977 – Ian Lynas